 Founder, Vertex Pharmaceuticals

-Dr. Boger joined Alkeus Pharma as Executive Chairman in May 2012, three years after he retired as Chief Executive Officer of Vertex Pharmaceuticals.
-As founder of Vertex, he led the company’s efforts to develop science-based transformative medicines for over 20 years, transforming the firm into a successful global enterprise counting over 2,000 employees today.
+Dr. Boger founded Vertex Pharmaceuticals in 1989 and retired as Chief Executive Officer in 2009, staying on its board and chairing its Science & Technology Committee, until 2017.
+As founder of Vertex, he led the company’s efforts to develop science-based transformative medicines for over 20 years, transforming the firm into a successful global enterprise counting over 2,500 employees today.
 Vertex’s gripping story was profiled in two books: The Billion-Dollar Molecule (1995) and The Antidote (2014).
 Dr. Boger was also a pioneer in setting up alliances between Pharma and disease-focused foundations, which resulted in the commercialization of the first drug to address the genetic defect associated with Cystic Fibrosis.

 Dr. Boger began his industry career at Merck and holds a Ph.D. degree in chemistry from Harvard University and a BA in chemistry and philosophy from Wesleyan University.